The Messenger of Prayers: The Sacred Legend of the Native Eagle

 It is said that in the beginning, when humans were still searching for their voice, their words were lost in the wind.

-They spoke to the heavens, but their words fell back to earth.
+They spoke to the sky, but their words fell back to earth.

 They prayed in silence, but their intentions remained heavy in their chests.